 Get a Specialist on Your Side

-You may be trying to prove that someone’s behavior resulted from alcohol impairment.
+You may be trying to prove that someone’s actions resulted from alcohol impairment.
 Or you might be trying to prove your innocence.
 It doesn’t matter.
 It’s always best to consult an lawyer who specializes in DWI/DUI cases.
 Preferably, the law firm limits its practice to such cases.

 Here are some tips to maintaining a low BAC.

-- Don’t play drinking games or contests.
+- Don’t play drinking games.